keyan-m/cardano-lottery/README.md

 8. Merkle root of remaining unburnt tickets is preserved so that participants can burn their tickets if they wanted to

-While an agent is probably not required, it is implemented here so that all the Fortuna contributors can be rewarded for their works.
+While an agent may not be required, it is implemented here so that all the Fortuna contributors (from original authors to miner developers) can be rewarded for their works.